USDA-FSA/fsa-design-system-draft-content/README.md

 ## About

-Initially a parking lot of **content** to be distributed among various eventual FSA Design System and Playbook sites.
+Initially a **parking lot of content** to be distributed among various eventual FSA Design System and Playbook sites.

 ## Minimum Environment Requirements

+At *least*:

 1. Ruby 2.2.3 +
 1. Node 0.12.0